-Following the story of young rebel Strat, a boy who has fallen in love with the daughter of the despotic Falco, Bat Out of Hell - The Musical sees Strat and the boys in his "Lost" gang go all out to win her heart.
-In a fast-paced, action-packed romantic adventure, Strat must battle against the dictators of post-apocalyptic city in a tale about rebellion, youth and true love.
+Following the story of young rebel Strat, a boy who has fallen in love with the daughter of the despotic Falco, Bat Out of Hell sees Strat and his "Lost" boys go all out to win Raven’s heart.
+In a fast-paced, action-packed, romantic adventure, Strat must battle against the dictators of post-apocalyptic city in a tale of rebellion, youth and true love.

 Accompanied by the most popular songs from Meat Loaf and Jim Steinman’s classic collaborative 1977 album, Bat Out of Hell features a sensational score that includes hits such as "I’d Do Anything for Love… (But I Won’t Do That)", "Bat Out Of Hell" and "Two Out Of Three Ain’t Bad", plus many, many more.